CQCL/cryptomite/_sources/index.rst.txt

 User Support
 ============
-If you need help with :py:mod:`Cryptomite` or think you have found a bug, please email qcrypto@quantinuum.com.
+If you need help with :py:mod:`Cryptomite`, or think you have found a bug, please email qcrypto@quantinuum.com.

 Licence